 ohs2instance on WEBHOST2.

-It is important to understand how to update the Oracle HTTP Server configuration files so that the web server instances route requests to the servers in the domain.
+The following sections describe how to update the Oracle HTTP Server configuration files so the web server instances route requests to the servers in the domain.

 The following topics provide overview information about the changes required to the Oracle HTTP Server configuration in an enterprise deployment.

 The reference topologies in this guide require that you define a set of virtual servers on the hardware load balancer.
 You can then configure Oracle HTTP Server to recognize requests to specific virtual hosts (that map to the load balancer virtual servers) by adding